LisaKathi/CS-Project/README.md

 - artsy_google_api.py : final version of the two apis, used in final project

-5) Creating a final product
+5) Creating a Final Product
 - Streamlit_DataDiscovery_Prediction_combined.py: First attempt at combining prediction and data discovery with ML model, and combined API
 - myappfinal.py: Our final streamlit product, including the Prediction, Data Discovery, API usage and Visualization pages plus the final design